 I spend all night trying to think of something cool to say to him the next morning.

 "Pay attention, Spaghetti," my brother says softly, shaking me out of my thoughts.
-Apparently he's been talking the entire time I've been thinking, but I kind of zoned out on him.
-I don't know why, but whenever that happens, Jake looks at me with this weird sad expression on his face as if my daydreaming is a flesh-eating disease that I picked up in Africa.
+Apparently he's been talking the entire time I've been thinking, but I zoned out on him.
+I don't know why, but whenever that happens, Jake looks at me with this weird expression on his face as if my daydreaming is an incurable, flesh-eating disease that I picked up in the jungle.
 I look at him expectantly, waiting for him to repeat what I had missed, but he doesn't get the chance because my mother comes in the room.

-"Sorry," I say, lifting my head from Jake to look at her.
-She shakes her head in the I-can't-believe-I-put-up-with-this kind of way.
+"Sorry," I say, lifting my head to look at her.
+She shakes her head.

-"Okay, Mom," I say, the subject dropped at that.
+"I'll fix it, Mom," I say flatly.
 She reaches for the remote, turning the volume up on the television.